NN4Neurosim/nn4n/docs/model/CTRNN/methods/eval.md

 [Back to CTRNN](https://github.com/zhaozewang/NN4Neurosci/blob/main/docs/model/CTRNN/index.md) </br>

 ## Introduction
 Set the network to training mode, training will be performed and constraints will be enforced.
-Also, during training, the recurrent noises (preact_noise and postact_noise) won't be added.
+Also, during training, the recurrent noises won't be added.

 ## Usage